I’m Sandy Enness, the owner and designer of all that you see in the Carol-Alice Wreath Studio.

 I grew up in mid-Michigan in an artistic and crafty family.
 Some sewed, some crocheted, some made jewelry, some were woodworkers, and some artists.
 I was an artist, creating drawings and paintings, with dreams of becoming a commercial artist.
 I really wanted to work for Hallmark designing greeting cards.

 Soon came marriage and children (and now grandchildren).
 I crafted with my kids, starting them out by making construction paper decorations for holidays, and moving on to bigger craft projects as they got older.
 Along the way, a few wreaths were made, too.
 My husband, by the by, is no slouch when it comes to power tools and woodworking.
 Props to him for some lovely pieces in our home and yard, as well as my wreath-making stand.

-While recovering from surgery, I stumbled upon some Facebook Live streams of people showing how to make beautiful grapevine and pine-based wreaths for the upcoming holidays.
+While recovering from surgery a few years ago, I stumbled upon some Facebook Live streams of people showing how to make beautiful grapevine and artificial pine-based wreaths for the upcoming holidays.
 This was wreathmaking at an entirely different level and I wanted to be doing that!
 So after getting the all-clear from my doctor, I dove back into the wonderful world of creative wreathmaking.

 My made-to-order wreaths are crafted in mid-Michigan, not too far from where those first wreaths were woven at the picnic table.
 Supporting my small business is greatly appreciated and I encourage you to support as many small businesses as you can.